Hmmza-tariq/MY-NUST/README.md

 4. GPA Calculator: Calculate your GPA accurately using the built-in GPA calculator.
 Stay on top of your grades and monitor your academic achievements effortlessly.

-5. Absoltes and Aggregate: Plan your academic journey effectively by calculating absolutes and aggregates with ease.
+5. Absolutes and Aggregate: Plan your academic journey effectively by calculating absolutes and aggregates with ease.
 Make informed decisions about your course selections and future goals.

 6. To-Do Tasks and Calendar: Keep track of your tasks and events with the app's intuitive To-Do and Calendar features.
 Stay organized and manage your time efficiently, ensuring a balanced academic and personal life.